phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

      - Introduction: Briefly describe the purpose of the repository.
      - Installation: How to set up your code.
 For example, from `git clone` to installing the dependencies.
 Make sure users can run your code and reproduce the results in the next usage step after they follow your installation instructions.
      - Usage: Provide a sample usage of your code with the expected output.
 You may need to have test input cases to show the expected output.
 You can also use images and gifs to illustrate the usage or the output if necessary.
-     - Report: Report other information that is required by the homework.
+     - Report: Report how you solve the problem and other information that is required by the homework.
      - Contributions: How each group member contributes to the project.
 - The repository should have all the necessary code and files to replicate the installation and usage in your README.md file.
 - Each squad only needs to submit one repository.
 We will grade your homework based on the repository and all the squad members' will receive the same grade.